medialab/minet/docs/cli.md

                                 -i/--input.

 Optional Arguments:
+  -c, --cookie COOKIE           Authenticated cookie to use or browser from
+                                which to extract it (supports "firefox",
+                                "chrome", "chromium", "opera" and "edge").
+                                Defaults to `firefox`.
+Can also be configured in a .minetrc file as "twitter.cookie" or read from the MINET_TWITTER_COOKIE env variable.
+  -f, --force                   Bypass confirmation.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.